commandus/lorawan-network-server/README.md

 		const std::string &connection,
 		const std::string &login,
 		const std::string &password,
-		const std::string &db,
+		const std::string &dbSqlite3,
 		int port
 ```

 In case of web service, connection parameter is POST URL to post JSON data,
-and connection db is URL to authorize using GET request.
+and connection dbSqlite3 is URL to authorize using GET request.

-If 'db' parameter empty, no authorization is required.
+If 'dbSqlite3' parameter empty, no authorization is required.

 ### MySQL